Adaptive reuse: United States

 Pratt Street Power Plant in Baltimore, Maryland, United States, converted into retail, restaurants, and offices.

-The Western Metal Building as seen during a game.
+The Western Metal Building as seen during a game at Petco Park.

-Ghirardelli Square in San Francisco was the first major adaptive reuse project in the United States, opening in 1964.
 Urban waterfronts, historically used as points for industrial production and transport, became popular as residences and mixed use.
 The greatest value of the adaptive use movement is characterized by the hundreds of abandoned schools, factories, hotels, warehouses and military posts that have been adapted for use as affordable housing, office buildings, as well as commercial, civic, educational and recreational centers.